 The application for a personal leave-of-absence must be submitted in writing to the Benefits Director through the employee's immediate supervisor, director, or department head.
 The request should be made at least 30 days prior to the start of the leave (or 14 days when requesting an extension of a current maternity leave).
 Each application will be reviewed on its own merits after consideration of the reasons for the request and the effect on the University.

 The University will grant all regular employees paid leave for up to three days upon the death of a member of their immediate family or of another close relative.
 In special circumstances, the paid leave may be extended to five days with the approval of the supervisor.
-Whenever the need arises, an employee should arrange for funeral leave with his/her supervisor as soon as possible.
+Whenever the need arises, an employee should arrange for bereavement leave with his/her supervisor as soon as possible.

 The University recognizes an employee's civic duty to appear as a juror or witness in federal and state courts and will grant employees who have been summoned or subpoenaed to appear in court a temporary leave of absence for the purpose of satisfying that civic responsibility.
 Supervisors should inform the Benefits Director whenever one of their employees is summoned for jury duty.